 There are several home remedies for dog ear infections that provide a safe and natural healing process.
 When your dog is suffering from an ear infection, whether it is mild or severe, it can cause pain and discomfort, and even permanent damage if it is left untreated.
 Many home remedies can be found around the house or purchased for a low cost.
 In addition to being natural, these home remedies are highly effective which means your pooch will be relieved of the symptoms that are associated with an ear infection faster.

 Dogs can get an ear infection at any age, regardless of the breed.
-This is due to the fact that dogs’ ear canals are mostly vertical, unlike humans who have horizontal ear canals.
-The vertical ear canal makes the ears susceptible to debris, dirt, bacteria, and moisture being retained inside the ear canal.
-Not only is any type of dog able to develop an ear infection at any life stage, there are also a few different types of ear infections.
+This is because dogs’ ear canals are mostly vertical, unlike humans who have horizontal ear canals.
+The vertical ear canal makes the ears susceptible to debris, dirt, bacteria, and moisture is retained inside the ear canal.
+Not only is any type of dog able to develop an ear infection at any life stage, but there are also a few different types of ear infections.
 The different types of ear infections include:

 - Acute Ear Infections

 The different types of ear infections all have different causes.
 Some ear infections are caused due to being directly related to the breed while other types of ear infections can be seen in any dog.
 It is important to understand which type of ear infection your dog is showing signs or symptoms of so you can find the cause, and therefore, the appropriate home remedy to use.

 - Bacteria which thrives in a humid environment, such as the inner ear canal.